 “He made the biggest shot in franchise history and one of the most important shots in Finals history when you consider how it all went down.
 What it meant for the city, what it meant for his legacy, LeBron’s legacy and everything else, including that Golden State team that became a dynasty and was historically great.”

-Make no mistake, both Kyrie Irving and Kevin Love contributions brought timeless memories to the Cavaliers, along with a promised championship back to The Land in one of the most historic NBA Finals series of all time.
+Both Kyrie Irving and Kevin Love’s contributions brought timeless memories to the Cavaliers, along with a promised championship back to The Land in one of the most historic NBA Finals series of all time.

 None of that would be possible without Kyrie Irving.

 “We had a heck of a team that did something special here,” Kyrie Irving said in a Monday postgame press conference.
 “That’s forever sketched into NBA history.
 No matter what they say about me, or anybody else, they have to talk about that team.

 “It takes building a great team to do something special.
 I understand that.
 I don’t take this moment that I’m in for granted because it took all those times for me to go through here in Cleveland to achieve something special.
 Cleveland’s never in the rearview, but it’s definitely something I look back to to remember what it takes to be a champion.”